Your Kanazawa Questions Answered: 15 Things First-Timers Ask

 Sightseeing

-Q: How many days do I need in Kanazawa?
+Q: How many days do you need in Kanazawa?

 A: Two full days is ideal.
-Day one for the main sights (Kenroku-en, Higashi Chaya, 21st Century Museum, Nagamachi).
-Day two for deeper exploration (Omi-cho Market, Ninja Temple, gold leaf workshop, sake breweries, Kanazawa Castle Park).
+Day one covers the main sights (Kenroku-en, Higashi Chaya, 21st Century Museum, Nagamachi).
+Day two goes deeper (Omi-cho Market, Ninja Temple, gold leaf workshop, sake breweries, Kanazawa Castle Park).
 If you're visiting Shirakawa-go, add a third day.

 One day is doable but rushed.
 Three days lets you really soak it in.